 “My main instrument is an enigmatic unusually skinny violin.
 The label inside mentions Guido Marchi, Firenze, 1849.
 But – you can’t always trust the labels.
 It’s obviously an old instrument with a unique and very warm sound, yet its past is a mystery.
 A Swedish luthier in Bonn suggested that the tag might refer to a repair and that the instrument is actually of English origin (ca. 1760).
 My violin teacher’s Kyrgyz luthier husband assumes it’s a German violin.
 I need to investigate…”

-I fitted another violin with D’Addario Helicore Octave Strings and it magically transformed into an instrument I’ve come to call “Cellolin”.
-It’s tuned down a complete octave and therefore shares three strings (G, d, a) with a cello.
+“I fitted another violin with D’Addario Helicore Octave Strings and it magically transformed into an instrument I’ve come to call ‘cellolin’.
+Tuned down an entire octave it shares three open strings (G2, D3, A3) with a cello.